songli/BioinformaticCourse/WorkWithHKSP.md

 ```

-When your job will run depends on the availability of the computing resources.
+Your job will start when the requested computing resources is available.

 ```
 $ qstat